hauptem/F5-Multisite-Dashboard/README.md

 ---

-## Frontend Setup
+## Multisite Dashboard Front-end
-### Dashboard Front-End Critical Dependencies:
+### Critical Dependencies:

-All datagroups, pools and DNS resolver must exist in LTM and match the item names in the iRule.
+Note: All datagroups, pools and DNS resolver must exist in LTM and match the item names in the iRule.
 If you wish to use custom names for pools, make sure to edit the relevant iRule references.

 **1. `datagroup-dashboard-clients` (Address)**